sftp-nik/EchoGenie/README.md

    - To get information from Wikipedia: `Alexa, who is [person's name]?`
    - To stop the assistant: `Alexa, stop` or `Alexa, exit`

-## Note

-- Ensure your microphone is properly set up and working.
-- Replace `"your_username"` in the clone URL with your actual GitHub username.
-- For weather information, replace the city in the `get_weather` function URL as per your requirement.

 ## Contributing

 Contributions are welcome!
 Please create a pull request with your enhancements.